AlexandreDoucet/AWS_DDNS/README.md

 - [Python](https://www.python.org/)
 - [AWS CLI](https://aws.amazon.com/cli/)
 - An AWS Route 53 hosted zone set up with the domain you want to update.
+- An AWS IAM user configures with permission for Route 53.

 ## Getting Started
 1. Clone this GitHub repository to your local machine: